 - Be careful not to overcook the shrimp!
 Shrimp that has been overcooked become rough and chewy.
 They’re done when the shrimp’s color changes from grey to pale pink.
 Depending on the size, this will take 1 to 1 1/2 minutes on each side.
 Then, immediately remove it from skillet.

 - Use sun-dried tomatoes wrapped in oil from a jar.
 Dry sun-dried tomatoes will not add as much flavor to this meal.

 - If your sauce isn’t creamy enough, add a little extra chicken broth.
 Mix in tiny quantities at a time until the desired consistency is reached.

 - Use short pasta (penne) to allow the sauce to cover each and every bite!

-- Season the shrimp spaghetti with just enough salt to bring out the basil and sun-dried tomato aromas.
+- Season the shrimp spaghetti with enough salt to bring out the basil and sun-dried tomato aroma.
 Don’t add too much salt, but also don’t scrimp on it.

 - 8 ounces penne pasta (for gluten free version, use gluten free brown rice pasta)

 - 2 teaspoons olive oil (drained from sun-dried tomatoes jar or just use regular olive oil)

 - a pound of shrimp (without shells, and deveined)

 - 4 ounce sun-dried tomatoes, 4 ounce